ThalyaCosta/projeto/readme.md

   <img alt="calendario da copa" src=".github/preview.png" width="100%">
 </p>

-## 🚀 Tecnologias
+## 🚀 Technologies

-Esse projeto foi desenvolvido com as seguintes tecnologias:
+This project was developed with the following technologies:

 - HTML e CSS
 - JavaScript
 - Git e Github
 - Figma

-## 💻 Projeto
+## 💻 Project

-O DevLinks e uma agregador de links para usar como um cartao de visitas online.
+DevLinks is a link aggregator to use as an online business card.

 ## 🔖 Layout

-Você pode visualizar o layout do projeto através [DESSE LINK](https://www.figma.com/community/file/1187422022288947321). É necessário ter conta no [Figma](https://figma.com) para acessá-lo.
+You can view the project layout through [DESSE LINK](https://www.figma.com/community/file/1187422022288947321).
+It is necessary to have an account [Figma](https://figma.com) to access it.

-## :memo: Licença
+## :memo: License.

-Esse projeto está sob a licença MIT.
+This project is under the MIT License.

 ---